-1. Examination Hall
+1. Examination Hall :

-2. Date of Examination
+2. Date of Examination :

-3. Time of Examination
+3. Time of Examination :

 4.a) Course :

 b) Year/Semester :

-c) Scheme :
+c) Scheme ÷

-5. Subject in which candidate is booked:a) Subject Code :
+5. Subject in which candidate is booked:a) Subject Code ː

 b) Subject :

-6. Particulars of the candidate booked:a) Regd.
-No. :
+6. Particulars of the candidate booked: a) Regd.
+No. ː

 b) Name :

 c) Residential address :

 :

 :

-7. (a) Case booked by : Invigilator / Squad Members / Surprise Check Squad / Other Invigilator / Chief superintendent / Examination

-(Strike out whichever is not applicable)
+7. (a) Case booked by officers : Invigilator / Squad Members / Surprise Check Squad / Other Invigilator / Chief superintendent / Examination (Strike out whichever is not applicable)

-(b) Name & Designation of the Staff who booked the case(c) Name & Designation of the :
+(b) Name & Designation of the :

+Staff who booked the case (c) Name & Designation of the

-Other invigilators in the Hall :
+Other invigilators in the Hall

 as witness. :

 8. Give Full Details of the Offence :

+·
-9. Give full details of Supporting material like Written Chits, Printed material, Mobile Phones, Books, Matter written on Scale, Calculator case etc., (matter should be related to the subject of examination on that day).
-If copied, the copied matter is to be marked in the supporting material and write Regd.
-No. of the candidate on the supporting material and should be sent to this office along with the answer booklet.

-11. Signature of the Invigilator :

-12. Whether the student has given : the statement or not ?
-YES / NO

-13. Signature of the candidate :

-14. Remarks of the :
+9. al like Written Chits, Printed material, Mobile Phones, Books, (matter should be related to the subject of examination on that copied, the copied matter is to be mark ked in the supporting material and write Regd.
+No. of the candidate to this office along with the answer booklet. - / 11.
+Signature of the Invigilator (whether the case is booked by him or be : Whether the student has given : statement or not ?
+YES / NO 13.
+Signature of the candidate : 14.
+Remarks of the Chief Superintendent :

-Chief Superintendent